mosaan/releio/docs/CHAT_SESSION_PERSISTENCE.md

     }

 This completes the interface specifications.
 Follow the milestones in order, implementing the interfaces as described, and testing at each step.
 Each milestone builds on the previous, and you can verify correctness by running the commands and checks listed in the Concrete Steps and Validation sections.

+---

+Revision 2025-11-13: Expanded the persistence schema to include tool_invocations, typed message parts, and session_snapshots, and renamed the IPC/request surface so future features (summaries, attachments, richer tool telemetry) can land without reworking the database.